Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Research Summary

+* The descision to utilise software in Irish schools is at the discretion of each individual school administration.

 * A digital 'passports' web app has both a real-world, practical use case and real-world business use case.

 * The primary goal of the app should be to create a viable solution to the problem contained in the problem statement created during the planning stages of development.